How To Identify Bipolar Disorder In Teens

 A psychologist or social worker may also work with your teen's school to find out how bipolar disorder is affecting the teen there.
 They might also be able to make accommodations to help the child succeed in school despite any challenges they may face.

-Many families who are living with a teen who is experiencing the effects of bipolar disorder can benefit from family interventions, such as family-focused therapy, as well.
-Talking about the realities and experiences that can stem from living with bipolar disorder can help the family come together to provide better support for the teen, and can help the teen feel validated in their experiences.
+A teen’s treatment plan may also involve talk therapy.
+There are several different therapeutic modalities a mental health professional might utilize when addressing bipolar disorder in a teenager.
+A teen who is experiencing the effects of bipolar disorder can benefit from family interventions, such as family-focused therapy.
+Talking about the realities and experiences that stem from living with bipolar disorder can help the family come together to provide better support for the teen, and can help the teen feel validated in their experiences.
 Additionally, in family therapy the teen can learn to communicate their needs more effectively with their family.
 When you request a family therapy consultation, consider asking the therapist about their experience working with teens, the modalities they typically utilize, and the disorders they primarily address.

 Do you suspect your teen may have bipolar disorder?